MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

     Conversation` button is used by the reviewer when they are satisfied to close that part of the review.
 The developer should **not** resolve conversations themselves.

+  * Feedback on code is not a refection of personal ability.
+All code can be improved and reviews are an opportunity for shared learning and collaboration.

 Opening a Pull Request